nlesc-nano/CAT/docs/4_optional.rst

         :Parameter:     * **Type** - :class:`bool` or :class:`dict`
                         * **Default value** – ``False``

+        Calculate the ligand dissociation energy.

-        Calculate the bond dissociation energy (BDE) of ligands attached to the surface of the core.
+        Calculate the ligand (bond)dissociation energy (BDE) of ligands attached to the surface of the core.
 See :ref:`Bond Dissociation Energy` for more details.
         The calculation consists of five distinct steps: